 Janice Passarello joined Immersion in July 2007 and is responsible for all human resources strategies, programs, and services.
 Prior to joining Immersion, Passarello held human resources management positions at Harmonic, Microsoft, Trimble Navigation, and Quantum.
 Passarello holds a Bachelor’s degree in social science/human resources management from California Polytechnic State University and certifications in several human resources areas.

-Chris Ullrich leads Immersion's User Experience organization, and is responsible for ensuring that haptic products and technologies designed and developed at Immersion are highly valued by users, application developers and OEM customers.
-A prolific inventor with more than 50 issued US patents and 90 pending in the areas of human computer interfaces, virtual reality, algorithms, novel actuation methods, user interfaces and touch apps, Ullrich is a key driver of innovation at Immersion.
-Since joining Immersion in 2000, Ullrich has worked to develop and bring new technologies to market, managed software research and development in 3D, directed the medical simulation engineering team and led the design and development of next generation surgical instruments.
+Chris Ullrich leads Immersion's User Experience and Engineering organizations and is responsible for ensuring that haptic products and technologies designed and developed at Immersion are highly valued by users, application developers, and OEM customers.
+A prolific inventor with more than 50 issued US patents and 90 pending in the areas of human-computer interfaces, virtual reality, algorithms, novel actuation methods, user interfaces and touch apps, Ullrich is a key driver of innovation at Immersion.
+Since joining Immersion in 2000, Ullrich has worked to develop and bring new technologies to market, managed software research and development in 3D, directed the medical simulation engineering team and led the design and development of next-generation surgical instruments.
 Prior to working at Immersion, Ullrich held several research and engineering roles at Virtual Technologies Inc. and Telesat Canada.
-Ullrich holds a M.Sc. in Mathematics from the University of British Columbia and a B.Math from the University of Waterloo.
+Ullrich holds an M.Sc. in Mathematics from the University of British Columbia and a B.Math from the University of Waterloo.

 Chairman of the Board

 Sharon Holt is a valued advisor to technology companies looking to optimize their intellectual property and licensing business strategy, customer engagements, and strategic partnerships.
-With over 30 years of experience in the semiconductor industry, Sharon brings a proven track record of developing business and partnerships with market-leading technology companies.
-From 2004-2012 Sharon was a Senior Vice President at Rambus, a leading technology development and licensing company, where she rose to become General Manager of the $300M Semiconductor Business Group.
+With over 30 years of experience in the semiconductor industry, Holt brings a proven track record of developing business and partnerships with market-leading technology companies.
+From 2004-2012, Holt was a Senior Vice President at Rambus, a leading technology development and licensing company, where she rose to become General Manager of the $300M Semiconductor Business Group.
 She also led Rambus’ licensing, business development and marketing functions.
 During her tenure at Rambus she led her team through 2 successful license renewal cycles amid much turbulence on the legal front, and secured major new licensees, doubling the recurring revenue stream.
-Sharon restructured the business to fuel future growth, bring more technology solutions to market, and reduce the dependence on legal outcomes.
+Holt restructured the business to fuel future growth, bring more technology solutions to market, and reduce the dependence on legal outcomes.
 She drove new technology development through organic R&D, partnering, funded research, and acquisition, leading to new solutions in emerging memory technologies, imaging, and heterogeneous computing.
-From 1999-2004 Sharon was an executive at Agilent Technologies in the Semiconductor Products Group (now Broadcom), where her last position was Vice President & General Manager of Americas Field Operations, overseeing sales and technical support operations for the $2B semiconductor business, including ASICs, ASSPs, optical and wireless ICs.
+From 1999-2004, Holt was an executive at Agilent Technologies in the Semiconductor Products Group (now Broadcom), where her last position was Vice President & General Manager of Americas Field Operations, overseeing sales and technical support operations for the $2B semiconductor business, including ASICs, ASSPs, optical and wireless ICs.
 Prior to that she ran sales operations focused on Agilent’s largest global customers.
-From 1986-1999 Sharon worked at HP in Applications Engineering, Sales, and Distribution Channel Management for the Semiconductor Products Group.
-Sharon graduated from Virginia Polytechnic Institute and State University (Virginia Tech) with a B.S. in Electrical Engineering.
+From 1986-1999, Holt worked at HP in Applications Engineering, Sales, and Distribution Channel Management for the Semiconductor Products Group.
+Holt graduated from Virginia Polytechnic Institute and State University (Virginia Tech) with a B.S. in Electrical Engineering.

 David Sugishita joined the board in June 2010 and is Chairman of the Audit Committee.
 Sugishita has served as the non-executive Chairman of the Board of Atmel Corporation since August 2006 and as a director of Atmel since February 2004.
 In addition, Sugishita is Chairman of the Audit Committee of Atmel.
 Previously he served on the board of directors of Micro Component Technology, Inc. from 1994 to 2009, Magma Design Automation from 2010 to 2011, and Ditech Networks, Inc. from 2003 to 2012.
 Sugishita is currently retired.
 During the past 40 years held various senior financial management positions with SONICblue Inc. (EVP/CFO), RightWorks (EVP/CFO), Synopsys (SVP/CFO), Actel (SVP/CFO), Micro Component Technology (SVP/CFO), Applied Materials (VP/ Corporate Controller) National Semiconductor (VP/Finance), Fairchild Camera & Instrument (Controller) and Intersil (Controller).
 Sugishita has a B.S. in Finance from San Jose State University and an M.B.A. from Santa Clara University.